Huey Long: Historical reputation

 Academics and historians have found difficulty categorizing Long and his ideology.
 His platform has been compared to ideologies ranging from McCarthyism to European Fascism and Stalinism.
 When asked about his own philosophy, Long simply replied: "Oh, hell, say that I'm sui generis and let it go at that."
-Robert Penn Warren described him as a "remarkable set of contradictions".
+In a 1981 New York Times article, Robert Penn Warren wrote of Long:

+My guess is that he was a remarkable set of contradictions, still baffling to biographers.
+But I had a great interest in what Huey did in his world, and a greater interest in Huey as a focus of myth.
+Without this gift for attracting myth he would not have been the power he was, for good and evil.
+And this gift was fused, indissolubly, with his dramatic sense, with his varying roles and perhaps, ultimately, with the atmosphere of violence which he generated.

 A majority of academics, biographers, and writers who have examined Long view him negatively, typically as a demagogue or dictator.
 Reinhard H. Luthin said that he was the epitome of an American demagogue.
 David Kennedy wrote that Long's regime in Louisiana was "the closest thing to a dictatorship that America has ever known".
 Journalist Hodding Carter described him as "the first true dictator out of the soil of America" and his movement the "success of fascism in one American state".
 Peter Viereck categorized Long's movement as "chauvinist thought control"; Victor Ferkiss called it "incipient fascism".

 One of the few biographers to praise Long was T. Harry Williams, who classified Long's ideas as neo-populist.
 He labeled Long a democratic "mass leader", rather than a demagogue.
 Besides Williams, intellectual Gore Vidal expressed admiration for Long, even naming him as his favorite contemporary U.S. politician.
 Long biographer Thomas O. Harris espoused a more nuanced view of Long: "neither saint nor devil, he was a complex and heterogenous mixture of good and bad, genius and craft, hypocrisy and candor, buffoonery and seriousness".

 Media

 In popular culture, Long has served as a template for multiple dictatorial politicians in novels.
 Notable works include Sinclair Lewis's novel It Can't Happen Here (1935), Robert Penn Warren's Pulitzer Prize-winning novel All the King's Men (1946), and Adria Locke Langley's 1945 novel A Lion Is in the Streets.
 The latter two were adapted into films.
 As well as two television docudramas, Long was the subject of a 1985 Ken Burns-directed documentary.
-In music, Randy Newman featured Long in two songs on the 1974 album Good Old Boys (the song "Every Man A King" was used in the Robin Williams comedy, The Survivors).
+In music, Randy Newman featured Long in two songs on the 1974 album Good Old Boys.

 Long has been the subject of dozens of biographies and academic texts.
 In fact, more has been written about Long than any other Louisianan.
 Most notable is the 1969 biography Huey Long by Williams, which won both the Pulitzer Prize and the National Book Award.
 Alan Brinkley won the National Book Award in 1983 for Voices of Protest, a study of Long, Coughlin, and populist opposition to Roosevelt.